 3. The table we want is no.1760003.
 Older tables are marked as "terminated."
 Click "by dimensions" to set the dimensions for the table.

 4. The geography is already set to Canada by default, since no other geography is available for this table.
 Select "Consumer Price Index (CPI) excluding food, energy and the effect of indirect taxes (Index, 2002=100)".
 Click "Submit."

 5. Once you have all of the tables you are interested in, check off the boxes from the list and click "Add selected to the Series Cart."

 6. Now, we can specify a timeframe and set the paramaters of our data.
 Enter the dates (1995-01, 2015-12), select "rows" under "Output display," and choose "HTML" under "Output format" for easier viewing.
 Then, click "Retrieve all the Series from the Cart."

 7. The dataset appears as a table.
-You can also choose a different output format, such as Spreadsheet (comma delineated), SAS, SPSS, etc. to import the data into stats software.
+You can also choose a different output format, such as CSV file (can open as a spreadsheet), SAS, SPSS, etc. to import the data into stats software.